urbit/archeology-bridge/README.md

-# Bridge
+# bridge

-Bridge is a fork of [MyEtherWallet](https://www.MyEtherWallet.com) that allows you to manage various aspects of your Urbit ships, such as launching, transferring, issuing, and voting through the Urbit constitution, a PKI and identity system implemented as an Ethereum smart contract.
+bridge is a fork of [MyEtherWallet](https://www.MyEtherWallet.com) that allows you to manage various aspects of your Urbit ships, such as launching, transferring, issuing, and voting through the Urbit constitution, a PKI and identity system implemented as an Ethereum smart contract.

 ## Development